jdittrich/userNeedResearchBook/text/dataAnalysis.md

 1. **Top-Down**: You first name the groups and write the titles and then sort pieces of data into the groups hereafter
 2. **Bottom-Up**: You first group pieces of data which seem to share a similar theme and then give the group a comprehensive title which states the topic shared by the underlying pieces of data.

 We are going to use mainly the 2nd way, doing a so called »bottom-up« analysis.
-This does not mean that we never take a piece of data and sort it into an existing group.
-It just means that the group names are initially created are based on actual data.
-This also means that the groups depend on the data itself, but also on your interpretation of it.
+In a bottom-up analysis, the themes depend on the data, but also on your interpretation of the data.

 In the analysis we may start with grouping similar data together – like these two lines: